Diocletian: Conflict with Sarmatia and Persia

 After his acclamation, Maximian was dispatched to fight the rebel Bagaudae, insurgent peasants of Gaul.
 Diocletian returned to the East, progressing slowly.
 By 2 November, he had only reached Civitas Iovia (Botivo, near Ptuj, Slovenia).
 In the Balkans during the autumn of 285, he encountered a tribe of Sarmatians who demanded assistance.
 The Sarmatians requested that Diocletian either help them recover their lost lands or grant them pasturage rights within the empire.
 Diocletian refused and fought a battle with them, but was unable to secure a complete victory.
 The nomadic pressures of the European Plain remained and could not be solved by a single war; soon the Sarmatians would have to be fought again.

 Diocletian wintered in Nicomedia.
 There may have been a revolt in the eastern provinces at this time, as he brought settlers from Asia to populate emptied farmlands in Thrace.
 He visited Syria Palaestina the following spring, His stay in the East saw diplomatic success in the conflict with Persia: in 287, Bahram II granted him precious gifts, declared open friendship with the Empire, and invited Diocletian to visit him.
 Roman sources insist that the act was entirely voluntary.

 Around the same time, perhaps in 287, Persia relinquished claims on Armenia and recognized Roman authority over territory to the west and south of the Tigris.
 The western portion of Armenia was incorporated into the empire and made a province.
 Tiridates III, the Arsacid claimant to the Armenian throne and a Roman client, had been disinherited and forced to take refuge in the empire after the Persian conquest of 252–53.
 In 287, he returned to lay claim to the eastern half of his ancestral domain and encountered no opposition.
-Bahram II's gifts were widely recognized as symbolic of a victory in the ongoing conflict with Persia, and Diocletian was hailed as the "founder of eternal peace".
+Diocletian was hailed as the "founder of eternal peace".
 The events might have represented a formal end to Carus's eastern campaign, which probably ended without an acknowledged peace.
 At the conclusion of discussions with the Persians, Diocletian re-organized the Mesopotamian frontier and fortified the city of Circesium (Buseire, Syria) on the Euphrates.